linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | 3    | Enter inches: <b>18</b><br>18 inches = 1.5 feet  | Enter inches: <b>18</b><br>18 inches = 1.0 feet | Fail   |
 | 4    | Enter inches: <b>24</b><br>24 inches =2.0 feet   | Enter inches: <b>24</b><br>24 inches =2.0 feet  | Pass   |
 | 5    | Enter inches: <b>33</b><br>33 inches = 2.75 feet | Enter inches: <b>33</b><br>33 inches = 2.0 feet | Fail   |

+A failed test indicates an error exists in the code!

 Recall how division works in Java.
 If both operands are integers, the result is an integer and any remainder is discarded.
 However, if either operand is a floating point number, the result is a floating point number.